One of the first rules of first aid of any type is: Be prepared. Understand the potential for emergency — and be ready to react.

 - Cotton mouths/water moccasins

 Most snake bites occur in the Southwestern and Southeastern United States, and not all snakebites contain venom.

-It is estimated that 90 percent of snake bites occur between the months of April and October.
+An estimated 90% of snake bites occur between the months of April and October.
 Bites are more frequent on the dog’s legs or head — particularly the muzzle.

 Rattlesnake Warning Signs